Denton County Master Gardener Association

 Activities for Youth

 Want to add a little fascination to your child’s life or classroom?
-Our Science with Attitude (SWAt) and Global Gardeners curriculum covers horticultural, environmental, and wildlife topics for the school and other educational or community venues.
-Our partnership with Elm Fork Chapter Texas Master Naturalists, and Denton County 4 -H, make our youth programs unique.
+Our Science with Attitude (SWAt) curriculum covers horticultural, environmental, and wildlife topics for the school and other educational or community venues.
+Our partnership with Elm Fork Chapter Texas Master Naturalists, and Denton County 4 -H, makes our youth programs unique.

 A group of school children learning to garden.